Population Council

 The Population Council is an international, nonprofit, non-governmental organization.
 The Council conducts research in biomedicine, social science, and public health and helps build research capacities in developing countries.
-One-third of its research relates to HIV and AIDS; while its other major program areas are in reproductive health and its relation to poverty, youth, and gender.
+One-third of its research relates to HIV and AIDS; while its other major program areas are still linked to its early foundation in reproductive health and its relation to poverty, youth, and gender.
 For example, the Population Council strives to teach boys that they can be involved in contraceptive methods regardless of stereotypes that limit male responsibility in child bearing.
 The organization held the license for Norplant contraceptive implant, and now holds the license for Mirena intrauterine system.
 The Population Council also publishes the journal Population and Development Review, which reports scientific research on the interrelationships between population and socioeconomic development.
 It also provides a forum for discussion on related issues of public policy and Studies in Family Planning, which focuses on public health, social science, and biomedical research involving sexual and reproductive health, fertility, and family planning.

 Organization

 Established in 1952 by John D. Rockefeller III, with important funding from the Rockefeller Brothers Fund, the Council is governed by an international board of trustees.
 After many years of evolving, the 2006 council board includes leaders in many different fields.
 These include: biomedicine, business, economic development, government, health, international finance, media studies, philanthropy, and social science.

 Headquartered in New York City, the Population Council has 18 offices in Africa, Asia, and Latin America and does work in more than 60 countries.
-With an annual budget of around $74 million, it employs more than 500 people from 33 countries with expertise in a wide array of scientific disciplines.
+With an annual budget of around $74 million, it employs nearly 400 people from 33 countries with expertise in a wide array of scientific disciplines.
 Roughly 55 percent are based outside the United States.

 John D. Rockefeller III convened distinguished scientists in Williamsburg, Virginia, under the auspices of the National Academy of Sciences, to begin the search for a better understanding of demographic trends.
 Shortly thereafter, in 1952, he established the Population Council as an independent, nonprofit organization.
 He served as the Council's first president.
 Rockefeller eventually became non-executive chairman of the board, serving until his death in an auto accident in 1978.

-Population Council presidents following Rockefeller are: Frederick Osborn (1957–1959), Frank Notestein (1959–1968), Bernard Berelson (1968–1974), George Zeidenstein (1977–1992), Margaret Catley-Carlson (1993–1999), Linda Martin (2000–2004), Peter J. Donaldson (2005–2015), and Julia Bunting (2015–present).
+Population Council presidents following Rockefeller are: Frederick Osborn (1957–1959), Frank Notestein (1959–1968), Bernard Berelson (1968–1974), George Zeidenstein (1977–1992), Margaret Catley-Carlson (1993–1999), Linda Martin (2000–2004), Peter J. Donaldson (2005–2015), Julia Bunting (2015–2023), interim co-Presidents Patricia C. Vaughan and James Sailer (2023-2024), and Rana Hajjeh (2024-2025).
+On May 15, 2025, Patricia C. Vaughan and James Sailer were appointed co-Presidents.